TrebledJ/trebledj.github.io/content/posts/programming/2023-04-24-the-mathematics-of-types.md

 But to recap:

 - **Algebraic data types (ADTs)** consist of *product types* and *sum types*.
-These are used to model real world data.
-- By leveraging ADTs, we can write code that is meaningful and concise.
+- By leveraging ADTs, we can write code that is meaningful and concise, modelling the real world more closely.
 - There are two main forms of ADTs.
 Both enable us to combine smaller types into larger types.
     - **Product types** can be thought of as a *multiplication on types*.
     - Similarly, **sum types** are like a *summation on types*.